Academic Catalog

 There is one exception to the requirement that students be admitted on a degree-seeking basis: students who are admitted only for purposes of teacher certification may qualify for a William D. Ford Federal Direct Loan by submitting a memo verifying their admission into an approved licensure program by the Director of Teacher Education Services in the Darden College of Education.
 Students must be enrolled in six (6) credits minimum to be eligible for aid.

-Financial aid eligibility is determined on an annual basis for one academic year (fall, spring, summer) only, and is determined for succeeding years upon re-application and continued eligibility.
+Financial aid eligibility is determined on an annual basis for one academic year (fall, spring), and is determined for succeeding years upon re-application and continued eligibility.
+Student must submit the summer aid request form to request summer aid review.
+Not all students will be eligible for summer aid.
 Applications for Old Dominion University-administered financial aid should be submitted as early as possible starting in October for consideration in the following academic year.

 An entering student must be accepted for admission into a degree-seeking program before receiving a financial aid eligibility notification letter, however, a student who has not yet been accepted for admission may apply for financial assistance.
 Once admitted into an eligible degree program, the student will automatically receive a notice of tentative financial aid eligibility.
 Announcements of financial aid eligibility for early applicants are generally made before May 1.
 The applicant will be notified by the Office of Student Financial Aid.
 In addition, the admitted student is encouraged to monitor the status of his/her application for aid and its subsequent processing by accessing his/her records on the University’s secure online site, LEO Online at www.leoonline.odu.edu.
 Alerts, reminders, and student-specific information are mailed through the University’s secure e-mail system throughout the year, and students are responsible for reading and responding to these communications.